dtreskunov/easyssl/README.md

 private key, and a certificate signed by the CA. The certificate is used to secure HTTP connections, both made by the app (to another app), and those served by the app.

-This library was a weekend project motivated by the need to move an existing constellation of HTTP services from the intranet to the internet.
+This library was motivated by the need to move an existing constellation of HTTP services from the intranet to the Internet.
 Existing services were using a hodge-podge of authentication schemes, including service accounts IP whitelisting, and load-balancer rules.
 Mutual SSL authentication can be used to solve this problem.

 Mutual authentication using client certificates provides:
 * *confidentiality* - prevents eavesdropping
 * *integrity* - prevents replay
 * *authenticity* - prevents impersonation

-EasySSL relies on plain
-`openssl` tools and PEM encodings to make SSL easy for Dev and for Ops.
+EasySSL relies on plain `openssl` tools and PEM encodings to make SSL easy for Dev and for Ops.

+## Differences From Spring Boot
+1. Uses PEM-encoded certificates and key files (rather than Java-specific [JKS](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html) files)
+2. Supports Certificate Revocation Lists (Spring Boot currently does not - see [SPRING-BOOT 6171](https://github.com/spring-projects/spring-boot/issues/6171))
+3. Creates an [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) bean to help write client code

 ## License
 EasySSL is [licensed](https://github.com/dtreskunov/easyssl/blob/master/LICENSE) under the terms of Apache 2.0.